 We have written both a “lock-free” and “wait-free” collection to implement a simple queue data structure.
 We also leverage open source lock-free implementations for higher level data collections such as lists, stacks, and maps.

 Lock Free Programming Techniques

-The new C and C++ standards (C11 and C++11) have threads and shared between threads atomic data types and operations.
-An atomic operation gives guarantees for operations that run into a race between two threads.
+The new C and C++ standards (C11 and C++11) have threads, and shared between threads are atomic data types and operations.
+An atomic operation gives guarantees for operations that run into race conditions between threads.
 Once a thread returns from such an operation, it can be sure that the operation is effected in its entirety.

 Typical processor support for such atomic operations exists on modern processors for compare and swap (CAS) or atomic increments.
 Additionally to being atomic, data type can have the “lock-free” property.
 This should perhaps have been coined “stateless”, since this property implies that an operation on such a type will never leave the object in an intermediate state, even when it is interrupted by an interrupt handler or a read of another thread falls in the middle of an update.
 Several atomic types may (or may not) be lock-free, there are macros to test for that property.
 There is always one type that is guaranteed to be lock-free.

 Hard real time applications should be designed such that priority inversion does not happen in the first place.
 For platforms where lock free implementations are not possible due to the platform CPU, we use priority inheritance mutexes to minimize the effects of priority inversions.
 This mechanism is designed to ensure the higher priority task is kept in the blocked state for the shortest time possible, and in so doing minimize the ‘priority inversion’ that has already occurred.